jasenjackson/comp383/README.md

 2. analyze different expression levels between the provided transcriptomes using TopHat and CuffLinks.
 3. assemble both transcriptomes using spades, and blast that against the non-repeat nucleotide.

-## software dependencies
+## Software Dependencies
-This script depends on the following software toolsThese must be installed to your path, for the script to work.
+This script depends on the following software tools:
+* Bowtie2
+* Samtools
+* TopHat
+* Cufflinks
+* Spades
+* Biopython
-Bowtie2, Samtools,TopHat, Cufflinks, Spades, Biopython and wget for mac users (brew install wget).
+* wget for mac users ("brew install wget").
+These must be installed to your path, for the script to work.

-## data
+## Data
-A reference sequence of the HCMV genome is available on this repository (HCMV.fa).
+A reference sequence of the HCMV genome is available for download on this repository (HCMV.fa).
 However, the transcriptome data sets are too large to store on github.
-Instead, this script takes as input 2 SRA IDs from the study (for comparisons) and downloads them from the NCBI database.
+Instead, the script handles SRA IDs as the file input for the transcripts and uses WGET to download them from the NCBI database.
 All other files will be generated locally on your computer, in the "OptionB_Jasen_Jackson" folder.

-## arguments
+## Options
-The main.py script takes 4 arguments:
-* -m,--mode: specifies which mode to run the program in ("full", "2" or "3")
+* *-m*,*--mode:* specifies which mode to run the program in ("full", "2" or "3")
   * "full" mode runs all three steps.
   * "2" runs steps 1 and 2.
   * "3" runs steps 1 and 3.